sage-code/maj/verbs.md

 ## Conditional

-An action that was not executed because whatever reason is represented with suffix "re"
+An action that was not realized is created using suffix "re"

-re <= rego = regret
+suffix: ra <= would have / should have

-* io leru're da su mi lexu'pa = I would have read but he didn't let me
+* io leru'ra da su mi lexu'pa = I would have read but he didn't let me
 * io pa leru'be poi su mi lexu'pa = I have not read because he do not let me
+* io dotu leru asi su dovu sh lexu'me en paqa = I have a debt to read so you have to let me alone

 ## Verb conjugation